 - I cannot emphasize this more.
 CBOK is your bible.
 Give yourself a thorough understanding of the material in the CBOK and there is just no reason why you will not be able to succeed

 I know many testers have negative views about testing certifications.
-But personally, this certification has helped me be more confident at my job, given me the necessary tools to be an efficient QA, has given my superiors and clients more faith in my capabilities and of course, it makes my resume stronger.
+But personally, this certification has helped me be more confident at my job, given me the necessary tools to be an efficient QA, has given my superiors and clients more faith in my capabilities and of course, makes my resume stronger.

 The only concern for anyone thinking of taking this up might be the cost.
-It is a little expensive but check with your companies about their continued learning policies for the associates.
+It is a little expensive but checks with your companies about their continued learning policies for the associates.
 You might be pleasantly surprised that the fee might be reimbursed.
 I wish you luck!

 Feel free to post your questions.